-We’ve partnered with Unsplash to bring millions of beautiful, and best of all, free stock images directly to our customers.
+Our Free Image Gallery provides you with countless beautiful, and best of all, free stock images directly to our customers.

 Our Free Image Gallery is available in our email builder, saving you the time and hassle it would normally take for you to find a stock photo site, search for the perfect image, download, and then upload that image back into our builder.
 Our customers have already saved over 300 hours by using our Free Image Gallery.

-We want our customers to feel confident about every send, so we’ve asked Meghan Sokolnicki, Senior Email Designer & Developer at CM Group, to share her best advice when it comes to designing emails with images.
+We want our customers to feel confident about every send, so we’ve asked Meghan Sokolnicki, Senior Email Designer & Developer at Marigold, to share her best advice when it comes to designing emails with images.

 Ready to give it a try?
 Sign up today and start building your best email yet.